- Books, Literature, and Writing»

 4. Good Versus Evil

 Dickens contrasts good versus evil throughout his book.
 For example, readers learn to quickly like the kind and generous Peggotty and detest the cruel and selfish Mr. Murdstone.
-David Copperfield and Uriah Heep are also contrasts between good and evil.
+David Copperfield and Uriah Heep are also contrasted between good and evil.

 5. Eccentricity of Characters